Reader in World History

 Second, for Cambridge University Press, he is editing a summation of where the global turn has taken the discipline of the history of science, tentatively titled, Histories of the Sciences: Globe, Area, Empire, Nation and Beyond.

-In the longer-term he is hoping to work on a project on the cultural history of engineering and the 'new imperialism' of c.1900 in the Indian Ocean.
+In the longer-term he is hoping to work on a project on the cultural history of engineering, visuality, and the 'new imperialism' of c.1900 in the Indian Ocean as a means of critiquing a particular moment in the consolidation of words like these: 'network', 'connection', 'circulation.'

-I will be convening the new MPhil in World History from October 2015.
-I supervise MPhil and PhD students working in the broad field of world and imperial history and will continue to do so while on leave.
+Director of the new MPhil in World History.
+He supervises MPhil and PhD students working in the broad field of world and imperial history and is especially interested in translocal and transregional projects.
 Please get in touch if you would like to discuss potential post-graduate research.

 The following PhD students have recently completed: